stivale/stivale/STIVALE2.md

 feature.
 Requesting this feature for 32-bit, lower half, or non-ELF kernels has undefined behaviour.

-ELF segment load addresses must be at least 4KiB aligned, else load will fail.

 For PMRs on the x86_64 platform, non-readable ranges are not possible, therefore they are ignored and forced readable in the MMU, but they are still reported back to the kernel in the struct tag.